 Jump to:

-- Strawberry galette expert tips
+Strawberry galette ingredients

 For the strawberry filling

-- Fresh strawberries: This galette is just made for spring and summer when strawberries are at their peak of perfection.
+- Fresh strawberries: This galette recipe is just made for spring and summer when strawberries are at their peak of perfection.
 But honestly, you can make it year round.

 - Granulated sugar: Even if the strawberries are quite sweet, we need the sugar to help the juices set up.

-- Lemon zest and lemon juice: Lemon juice gives us a hit of acid to balance the sweetness of the strawberries, and adds pectin which—again—helps the mixture thicken so you get that signature gooey strawberry pie filling texture when it comes out of the oven.
-The zest adds great aroma.
+- Lemon zest and lemon juice: Lemon juice gives us a hit of acid to balance the sweetness of the strawberries, and adds pectin which—again—helps the mixture thicken so you get that signature jammy strawberry pie filling texture when it comes out of the oven.
+The lemon zest adds great aroma.

 For the galette dough and finishing the crust